Imbalanced Gradients: A Subtle Cause of Overestimated Adversarial Robustness: Experiments

 \subsubsection{Imbalanced Gradients are Different from Obfuscated Gradients}

-Imbalanced gradients occur when one loss term dominating the attack towards a suboptimal gradient direction, which does not necessarily block gradient descent like obfuscated gradients.
+Imbalanced gradients occur when one loss term dominates the attack towards a suboptimal gradient direction, which does not necessarily block gradient descent like obfuscated gradients.
 Therefore, it does not have the characteristics of obfuscated gradients, and cannot be detected by the five checking rules for obfuscated gradients \citep{athalye2018obfuscated}.
-Here, we test all the five rules on the four defense models that exhibit significantly imbalanced gradients: Adv-Interp, FeaScatter, Bilateral, and Sense.
-Note that all these models were trained and tested on CIFAR-10 dataset.
+Here, we test all five rules on the four defense models that exhibit significantly imbalanced gradients: Adv-Interp, FeaScatter, Bilateral, and Sense.
+Note that all these models were trained and tested on the CIFAR-10 dataset.

-\textbf{One-step attacks perform better than iterative attacks}.
-When gradients are obfuscated, iterative attacks are more likely to get stuck in a local minima.
+\textbf{One-step attacks outperform iterative attacks}.
+When gradients are obfuscated, iterative attacks are more likely to get stuck in a local minimum.
 To test this, we compare the success rate of one-step attack FGSM and iterative attack PGD in Table \ref{tbl:obfuscated}.
-We see that PGD outperforms FGSM consistently on all the four defense models, i.e., no obvious sign of obfuscated gradients.
+We see that PGD outperforms FGSM consistently on all four defense models with no obvious sign of obfuscated gradients.

 \textbf{Unbounded attacks do not reach 100\% success.
-Increasing distortion bound does not increase success.} Larger perturbation bound gives the attacker more ability to attack.
-So, if gradients are not obfuscated, unbounded attack should reach 100\% success rate.
+Increasing the distortion bound does not increase success.} Larger perturbation bound gives the attacker more ability to attack.
+So, if gradients are not obfuscated, an unbounded attack should reach a 100\% success rate.
 To test this, we run an ``unbounded" PGD attack with $\epsilon=255/255$.
-As shown in Table \ref{tbl:obfuscated}, all models are completely broken by this unbounded attack.
-This again indicates that the overestimated robustness is caused by a more subtle effect than obfuscated gradients.
+As shown in Table \ref{tbl:obfuscated}, all models are completely broken by this unbounded attack, i.e., the over-estimated robustness is caused by a more subtle effect than obfuscated gradients.